roman-milk/roman-milk.github.io/making-scents.md

  --

  Tyson lay on his floor, still tied to his chair, in the dark.
 His efforts to free himself had failed and the sun had long since set.
 His pants were soaked with piss and there was a little puddle leaking out from his crotch.
 He was starving now.
 He hoped that Kara hadn't forgotten about him.
 All he could do was try to get some sleep.
-Report_Story #1